meziantou/Meziantou.Analyzer/docs/README.md

 # MA0140: Both if and else branch have identical code
 dotnet_diagnostic.MA0140.severity = warning

-# MA0141: Use pattern matching instead of inequality operators
+# MA0141: Use pattern matching instead of inequality operators for null check
 dotnet_diagnostic.MA0141.severity = none

-# MA0142: Use pattern matching instead of equality operators
+# MA0142: Use pattern matching instead of equality operators for null check
 dotnet_diagnostic.MA0142.severity = none

 # MA0143: Primary constructor parameters should be readonly